-Music Directors, Mr. Dillon King, the Band Director, has his office in the Band Room.
+Music Directors, Ms. Janna Farmer, the Band Director, has her office in the Band Room.
 Mr. Ben Campbell, The Orchestra Director, has his office in the Band Room.
-Ms. Donna Dooley, Choral Director has her office in the Choral Music Room located in the 400's.
+Mr. Rontae Angry, Choral Director has his office in the Choral Music Room located in the 400's.